-Being active outdoors and in green space is proven to provide countless benefits to individuals and communities, including better mental and physical health, positive youth development, and awareness and excitement for environmental stewardship.
+Being active outdoors and in green space provides countless benefits to individuals and communities, including better mental and physical health, positive youth development, and awareness and excitement for environmental stewardship.

 “We give kids a sense of community.
 We keep showing up for our kiddos as volunteers, mentors and role models.
 We provide a safe space in the outdoors to help them feel like children again,” Roxanne Avant, Executive Director at Urban Surf 4 Kids, said of the youth they serve.